 Matrix on Point: Technology and China in the New Political Economy

 This panel brings together experts of the Chinese political economy and law and society in a conversation to discuss the political, economic, security, and social dimensions and complexities of technology in China’s internationalization during times of global tensions.
-The panel will feature Roselyn Hsueh, Professor of Political Science at Temple University and Visiting Scholar at the Berkeley Economy and Society Initiative; John Minnich, Assistant Professor of International Political Economy at the London School of Economics and Politics; and Rachel E. Stern, Professor of Law and Political Science at U.C.
+This panel will feature Mark Dallas, Professor of Political Science and Science, Technology, and Society at Union College; Roselyn Hsueh, Professor of Political Science at Temple University and Visiting Scholar at the Berkeley Economy and Society Initiative; and Rachel E. Stern, Professor of Law and Political Science at U.C.
 Berkeley.
-AnnaLee Saxenian, Professor in the School of Information, will moderate.
+AnnaLee Saxenian, Professor in the School of Information, will chair and moderate.

 Matrix On Point